1. Visitors

 From Te Aroha to Cambridge: 2-3 days road trip

-Starting from Hamilton, this itinerary takes in the towns on the eastern side of the Waikato region.
+Starting in Morrinsville, this itinerary takes in the towns on the eastern side of the Waikato region.
 Known for over 100 years as a spa town, Te Aroha welcomes visitors with beautifully preserved and restored historic buildings and rejuvenating natural hot springs.
 Matamata, where hobbit holes are found and movie magic happens is next, followed by Cambridge, home to some of New Zealand’s top thoroughbred horse champions as well as a number of contemporary artists and artisans.

-Day 1: Hamilton to Te Aroha via Morrinsville
+Day 1: Morrinsville to Te Aroha

 In Morrinsville